magepages/mpdocs/docs/customer-approval/index.md

 ## Instructions to run the command to Approval or Not Approval

-- Approval: You want approval when the registered account is in pending status or not approval, please run the following command:
+- **Approval**: You want approval when the registered account is in pending status or not approval, please run the following command:

 ```
 sudo php bin/magento customer:user:approve --customer-email="email customer"